bhuy71/Generating-face-without-mask/README.md

      + DIFFUSION_MODEL_PATH=<path_to_diffusion_model>
   2. Run all the cell
   3. After execute the last cell , there will be a link.
 You can experience by yourself now

++Or you can run another way: ipython UnMaskUI.py .
+It will show a link too, click on that link to experience our application